 The Financial Statements have been prepared in accordance with IFRS.
-For a discussion of the significant accounting policies applied by the Bank generally, see note 2 to the 2020 Financial Statements.
+For a discussion of the significant accounting policies applied by the Bank generally, see section "Summary of significant accounting policies" on page 86 of the 2021 Financial Statements.

 CRITICAL ACCOUNTING JUDGMENTS AND ESTIMATES